 SDXC (Secure Digital eXtended Capacity) refers to SD cards with a capacity larger than 32GB.
 They’re formatted in the exFAT filesystem.

 SD cards are given a speed class rating that refers to its category for writing data, with each category describing a real-world video recording use.
+These apply the same to SDHC and SDXC cards.

 Class 10 is designed to support 1080p recording at minimum (but again, not at all framerates) with a minimum serial write speed of 10 MB/s.